Wizcorp/tina.js/README.md

 **Tweening and INterpolations for Animation**

-Animation library to easily create and customisable tweens, timelines, sequences and other playable components.
+Animation library to easily create customisable tweens, timelines, sequences and other playable components.

 * **Easy to use**, friendly API
 * **Easy to debug**